-Collection Summary: The papers of Thomas Carr Howe, Jr. measure 4.2 linear feet and date from 1932 to 1984.
-Howe was director of the California Palace of the Legion of Honor in San Francisco for nearly 40 years and during World War II served as one of the Monuments Men in the Monuments, Fine Art and Archives (MFAA) Section of the U.S. Army.
-The collection contains substantial documentation of Howe's MFAA work in Germany and Austria locating and recovering cultural objects and works of art stolen and hid by the Nazis.
-There is significant correspondence with friends and colleagues, including Monuments Men S. Lane Faison, Edith Standen, and George Stout.
-The papers also contain numerous snapshots and annotated photographs documenting recovery, reports, inventories of stolen artwork, maps, a scrapbook, and additional correspondence from the period following the war when Howe served as the Cultural Advisor to the U.S. High Commissioner of Germany.
-The papers also document Howe's later work at the California Palace of the Legion of Honor, but to a lesser degree.
+Summary: The Thomas Carr Howe papers measure 4.4 linear feet and date from 1932 to 1984.
+Howe was director of the California Palace of the Legion of Honor in San Francisco for nearly 40 years, and he served as one of the Monuments Men in the Monuments, Fine Art and Archives (MFAA) Section of the U.S. Army during World War II.
+The collection documents Howe's MFAA work in Germany and Austria locating and recovering cultural artifacts and artwork stolen by the Nazis.
+There is significant correspondence with friends and colleagues, as well as fellow Monuments Men such as Samson Lane Faison, Edith Standen, and George Stout.
+The papers also includes reports, inventories of stolen artwork, maps, annotated photographs, a scrapbook, and photographs.
+The papers also document Howe's later work at the California Palace of the Legion of Honor.

 Thomas Carr Howe donated his papers to the Archives of American Art in multiple installments from 1979 to 1982.

 Among the holdings of the Archives of American are the papers of several additional members of the U. S. Army MFAA section.
 There is an oral history interview with Thomas Carr Howe and Robert Neuhaus conducted by Paul Karlstrom and Peter Fairbanks on September 26, 1987 and another with Howe conducted by Paul Karlstrom on June 2-3, 1976.